Xapier14/Cerulean/README.md

     - **NOTE:** the snap version of `dotnet` will NOT find the SDL2 library.
 Please install dotnet with APT.
         - See <a href="https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu">installing dotnet</a> on MSDN.
         - Relevant issue: <a href="https://github.com/exelix11/SysDVR/issues/118">exelix11/SysDVR (#118)</a>.
- - Fonts will be searched first in a folder called `Fonts` in the environment's current directory, then and the system's font directory.
+ - Fonts will be searched first in a folder called `Fonts` in the environment's current directory, and then the system's font directory.
-    - The default font for the Label component is `Arial`.
+    - The default font for the Label component is `Arial` (*Subject to change*).
     - The library will find the first font with a filename of `Arial.ttf` or `Arial.otf`, this is case-insensitive.
     - If not found, it will simply throw a `GeneralAPIException: "Font not found."`.
 <h2>Features</h2>